ordinals/ord/docs/src/runes/specification.md

 Cenotaphs have the following effects:

-- All runes input to a cenotaph are burned.
+- All runes input to a transaction containing a cenotaph are burned.

-- If the cenotaph is an etching, the etched rune has supply zero and is unmintable.
+- If the runestone that produced the cenotaph contained an etching, the etched rune has supply zero and is unmintable.

-- If the cenotaph is a mint, the mint counts against the mint cap and the minted runes are burned.
+- If the runestone that produced the cenotaph is a mint, the mint counts against the mint cap and the minted runes are burned.

 Cenotaphs may be created if a runestone contains an unrecognized even tag, an unrecognized flag, an edict with an output number greater than the number of